smcgregor/flarenet/README.md

                 # Trained neural networks output during training
                 trained_models/
                     TRAINING_START_TIME/
-                        epochs/ # models for each epoch
+			best_performing.hdf5 # The best performing network
-                        performance/ # performance for each model (training and validation) best_performing.hdf5 # The best performing network
+			summary.txt # The summary output of this architecture epochs/ # models for each epoch
-                        structure.?  # output the complete network architecture config.json. # Network configuraiton information
+                        performance/ # performance for the architecture
-                        maps/ # Outputs from generating a saliency map from the network features/ # Outputs from deconvolving the network embeddings/ # Outputs from generating network embeddings your_model/ # A starting point for making your first x-ray flux deep learning model smac/ # Directory for network optimization library optimize.sh # The script for optimizing network architectures
+                        maps/ # Outputs from generating a saliency map from the network features/ # Outputs from deconvolving the network embeddings/ # Outputs from generating network embeddings smac/ # Directory for network optimization library optimize.sh # The script for optimizing network architectures